 | | | | | | | |

-Easy recipe for fried manioc or cassava balls stuffed with cheese or meat.
-This delicious Brazilian snack,called “Bolinho de Macaxeira” is like a fried dumpling or fritter made with manioc (yuca/cassava root) and a cheesy filling;and can be served as an appetizer.
+Easy recipe for fried cassava or yuca balls stuffed with cheese or meat.
+This delicious Brazilian snack,called “Bolinho de Macaxeira” is tasty fritter made with manioc (yuca/cassava root) and a cheesy filling.
 This recipe and text is contributed by our guest blogger Andressa Vieira.

-These delicious and filling cassava balls stuffed with cheese are made with cassava, yuca, or manioc (also called “macaxeira” or “aipim” in Brazil).
+These delicious fried yuca balls stuffed with cheese are made with manioc root, also known as cassava or yuca. ln Brazil, cassava is also called “macaxeira” or “aipim”.
 It’s a popular snack in my country, usually served at bars, pubs or family/ friends’ gatherings.

 Manioc or cassava is one of the staples of northeast cuisine,together with coconut (dry of fresh).
 It’s a root, made out almost exclusively of water and starch.
 It doesn’t have many nutrients, but it offers a good amount of energy and it’s very filling.
 Its very mild flavor makes it suitable to prepare savory or sweet dishes alike.

-We eat manioc cooked with butter, cheese or meat, eggs and sardines; or fried, with shredded Parmesan cheese over it.
-Also, “escondidinho de macaxeira” (grated manioc puree with shredded jerk and coalho cheese),manioc cake, “pé-de-moleque” cake, Souza Leão cake, and many others.
+We eat manioc or yuca cooked with butter, cheese or meat, eggs and sardines; or fried, with shredded Parmesan cheese over it.
+Also, “escondidinho de macaxeira” (grated manioc puree with shredded jerk and coalho cheese), manioc cake, “pé-de-moleque” cake, Souza Leão cake, and many others.

 If you live in North America/Europe it is harder to find fresh cassava or manioc, and when you find it’s not usually the best quality.
 However, it has become easier to find it frozen (of better quality) at most Latin – and surprisingly Asian supermarkets.If you cook it from frozen it will take a little longer, about 40 minutes to cook until tender.